dcomtois/summarytools/README.md

 ```

 # News
 I've been working on summarytools on and off over the last few months.
-Now I'm happy to introduce version 0.8.0, here on GitHub at first, and then push it to R-Cran.

-The most notable changes are:
+Now I'm happy to introduce version 0.8.
+The most notable changes compared to 0.7 are:

   - A cross-tabulation function, `ctable()`
   - Improved support for `by()`, `with()` and `lapply()` functions
-  - `dfSummary()` now optionnaly shows barplots and histograms
+  - Optional barplots and histographs in `dfSummary()`
   - New layouts, most noticeable in html reports
-  - Added flexibility on many fronts
+  - Improved flexibility on several fronts

 ## Final notes